KJThoma/BudBot/README.md

 # BudBot
 Fun discord bot to add to a server!

-BudBot can give advice, do coinflips, roll 1-100, and send chat replies
+BudBot can give advice, do coinflips, roll 1-100, and send chat replies.

 # Environment
 * Ubuntu 20 VM